 There are a lot of restaurants along Canal Street, many with options that are vegan and vegetarian.

 But most of all, I enjoyed crossing Brooklyn Bridge.
-Especially at nights, the view is spectacular.
+Especially at night, the view is spectacular.

-My advice is to take a metro to Brooklyn and to take a lot of pictures with the Manhattan skyline in your back.
+My advice is to take a metro to Brooklyn and take many pictures with the Manhattan skyline in your back.
 You will be thrilled to have the Manhattan skyline in front of you while walking back to Manhattan.

 Hudson River Waterway Greenway